 Mounting Running Costs

 These races are long, and there are often hundreds of other cars involved.
 This makes it a dangerous sport, especially when you consider the fact that crapcan racers are often just average drivers looking to have some fun with an old car.
-This is why it is vital that no corners are cut when it comes to the safety of the car.
+This is why it is vital that no corners are cut when it comes to the safety features of the cars.

 Proper Safety Precautions

 However, crapcan racing is an excellent way to meet new people and have a lot of fun.
-There are lots of different races across the country, and if you get a decent team together with a reasonable car, you can get a lot of enjoyment out of crapcan racing while also maybe even winning some events.
+There are lots of different races across the country, and if you get a decent team together with a reasonable car, you can get a lot of enjoyment out of crapcan racing while also maybe even winning some trophies!